MICHELLE CARNES | FINE ART + DIGITAL WORKS

 For Michelle Carnes, the creation of art is a transcendental undertaking.
 Her work is a testament of a true dedication to being witness to the world around her.

 Her studies in art took her westward, where she continued exploring color, composition and design, graduating from the Art Institute of Colorado, where she discovered the works of Sergei Bongart and Nicolai Fechin – masters of Russian Impressionism.
 It was a surreal feeling.
 The style was deeply familiar – the way her grandmother used to arrange flowers, and how her childhood drawings of neighborhood characters were mirrored in the masters’ works.
 Her passion to return to her roots was ignited, and she was invited to study under colorist Don Sahli, Sergei Bongart’s last apprentice.
 Under Sahli she studied Russian Impressionism and painting en plein air, and immersed herself in the discipline.
 Her devotion for painting was fierce.
-She continued to refine her craft at The Art Students League of Denver under Mark Daily, and the Watts Atelier in California under Jeffrey Watts.
+She continued to refine her craft at The Art Students League of Denver under Mark Daily, and the Watts Atelier under Jeffrey Watts.
 “Their influences are felt in my work, but in the end, it’s my own,” she says.

 Michelle’s work has been praised for its unique ability to capture the energy of the subject.
 Inspired by the light and colors of painting from life, she expresses her observations in an immediate and bold voice.
-She keeps herself open to surprises, not relying solely on the skills she has worked out over the years.
+She keeps herself open to surprises, not relying solely on the traditional techniques she has worked out over the years.
 Her constant exploration gives way to new creative processes that carry her forward.

 As a multi-disciplinary artist, oil painting has proven to be my primary form of expression.
-Oils are vibrant, bold and sensual.
+Oils are lush, vibrant, bold and sensual.
 I love to use color to arouse feeling.
 Color has a satisfying way of communicating what can otherwise be hard to explain.
 I merge the traditional painterly techniques with contemporary textures, subjects, compositions and palette.
 I infuse color and brushwork with music and rhythm, and expressions with poetry and motion.

 Throughout my career, I have explored the mysterious terrain between what can be measured by physical senses and what can be expressed only by feeling.
 I find joy in transforming spaces into vibrant statements that create a mood connecting the viewer to my art at a gut level.
 I want the viewer to be welcomed by my work, to be infused with its living essence.